chromaui/learnstorybook.com/content/intro-to-storybook/react/en/simple-component.md

 ## Specify data requirements

 It’s best practice to use `propTypes` in React to specify the shape of data that a component expects.
-Not only is it self documenting, but it also helps catch problems early.
+Not only is it self-documenting, but it also helps catch problems early.

 ```diff:title=src/components/Task.js
 import React from 'react';